zenoss/pynetsnmp/README.md

 The artifact version number is defined in the [makefile](./makefile).

-For Zenoss employeers, the details on using git-flow to release a new version is documented on the Zenoss Engineering web site [here](https://sites.google.com/a/zenoss.com/engineering/home/faq/developer-patterns/using-git-flow).
+For Zenoss employees, the details on using git-flow to release a new version is documented on the Zenoss Engineering web site [here](https://sites.google.com/a/zenoss.com/engineering/home/faq/developer-patterns/using-git-flow).
 After the git flow release process is complete, a jenkins job must be triggered manually to build and publish the images to docker hub.